-I study the cultural history of movement.
-I’m interested in the ways people use technology to understand places and to shape their surroundings, especially in the U.S. West and Pacific World during the nineteenth and twentieth centuries.
+I study historical connections between technology, mobility, and the environment.
+I’m interested in the ways people use technology to understand places and to shape their surroundings through movement, especially in the U.S. West and Pacific World during the nineteenth and twentieth centuries.

 I’m currently a Ph.D. candidate in History at Princeton University, where I work with Marni Sandweiss and Emily Thompson.
 I’m also an American Studies graduate student affiliate.
 My dissertation, “Ocean Fever: Water, Trade, and the Terraqueous Northwest,” argues that Americans went west in order to participate in Pacific Ocean commerce.
 Americans interested in Asian trade saw the Pacific Northwest’s deep harbors as valuable portals to the Pacific Ocean, and used railroad and shipping connections to build Northwest seaport towns into global commercial hubs.
 Read more here.